Collège Boréal

-Collège Boréal is a French-language College of Applied Arts and Technology serving Northern and Central Southwestern Ontario.
-Youngest of the 24 Colleges of Applied Arts and Technology, Collège Boréal has for the 12th time in 13 years achieved the highest graduation rate and for the 9th time in 12 years, the highest graduate satisfaction rate among all the community colleges in Ontario.
-Based in Sudbury, Ontario, Canada, Collège Boréal has a total of 42 access centres across 28 cities in the province, including main campuses in Hamilton, Hearst, Kapuskasing, London, Nipissing, Sudbury, Timmins, Toronto, Welland, and Windsor.
-Collège Boréal, which began operations in 1995, is a postsecondary institution in which students are offered technical programs helping them gain access to a bilingual labour market.
+Collège Boréal d’arts appliqués et de technologie is a French-language college of applied arts and technology serving the Northern and Central Southwestern Ontario area.
+It is the youngest of the 24 Colleges of Applied Arts and Technology.
+Located in Sudbury, Ontario, Canada, Collège Boréal has a total of 42 access centres across 28 cities in the province, including main campuses in Hamilton, Hearst, Kapuskasing, London, Nipissing, Sudbury, Timmins, Toronto, Welland, and Windsor.
+Collège Boréal began its operations in 1995 as a postsecondary institution.
+The students are offered technical programs that helps them gain access to a bilingual labour market.
 In 2002, Collège Boréal opened a campus in Toronto, taking over the programs and services of the defunct Collège des Grands-Lacs.
-Inaugurated on September 27, 2012, the new Toronto campus is now located at One Yonge Street.
+In 2012, the Toronto campus moved to One Yonge Street, and in 2023 to 60 Distillery Lane in the Distillery District in Toronto.

-Presidents of Collège Boréal
+Presidents

 Daniel Giroux is the current president of the college.
 Daniel Giroux was previously the vice president of workforce and business development at Collège Boréal and succeeded Pierre Riopel in 2016.
 Pierre Riopel succeeded Denis Hubert-Dutrisac, who retired in 2013.
 Hubert-Dutrisac succeeded Gisèle Chrétien in 2006, when she was appointed president of the French-language television channel TFO.